raspberrypilearning/creating-resources/markdown-guide.md

 Markdown is easy to write, there's not much to learn to get going, and you get instant visual representation of simple formatted works.

-Using markdown in a repository on GitHub allows changes to be managed as the contents evolve.
+Using Markdown in a repository on GitHub allows changes to be managed as the contents evolve.
 Every revision can be returned to at any point, and it is easy to view a visual difference between any two revisions.

 Multiple collaborators can work on the same piece of work, and changes by contributors can be managed by the author or owners of the repository.